BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 All packages should be installed during the environment setup.

-> TODO: XXX?

-To check if PyTorch sees your GPU and to list all visible XXX, run in `python` CLI and paste this:
+To check if PyTorch sees any of your GPUs, run `python` CLI and paste this:

 ```python
 import torch